renatofdds/aidermacs/README.md

 ```

 These arguments will be appended to the Aider command when it is run.
 Note that the `--model` argument is automatically handled by `aidermacs-default-model` and should not be included in `aidermacs-extra-args`.

+### Overwrite Configuration with Configuration File

+Aidermacs supports project-specific configurations via `.aider.conf.yml` files.
+To enable this:

+1. Create a `.aider.conf.yml` in your home dir, project's root, or the current directory, defining your desired settings.
+See the [Aider documentation](https://aider.chat/docs/config/aider_conf.html) for available options.

+2. Tell Aidermacs to use the config file in one of two ways:

+    ```emacs-lisp
+    ;; Set the `aidermacs-config-file` variable in your Emacs config:
+    (setq aidermacs-config-file "/path/to/your/project/.aider.conf.yml")
+    ;; *Or*, include the `--config` or `-c` flag in `aidermacs-extra-args`:
+    (setq aidermacs-extra-args '("--config" "/path/to/your/project/.aider.conf.yml"))
+    ```

+*Note: You can also rely on Aider's default behavior of automatically searching for `.aider.conf.yml` in the home directory, project root, or current directory, in that order.
+In this case, you do not need to set `aidermacs-config-file` or include `--config` in `aidermacs-extra-args`.*

+**Important: When using a config file, all other Aidermacs configuration variables related to model selection (e.g., `aidermacs-default-model`, `aidermacs-architect-model`, `aidermacs-use-architect-mode`) are IGNORED.** Aider will *only* use the settings specified in your `.aider.conf.yml` file.
+Do not attempt to combine these Emacs settings with a config file, as the results will be unpredictable.

+#### Notes

+*   **Precedence:** Settings in `.aider.conf.yml` *always* take precedence when a config file is explicitly specified.
+*   **Avoid Conflicts:** When using a config file, *do not* include model-related arguments (like `--model`, `--architect`, etc.) in `aidermacs-extra-args`.
+Configure *all* settings within your `.aider.conf.yml` file.

 ## Usage